ibm-cloud-docs/containers/cs_troubleshoot.md

       </table>
 </p>

-5. If you have a private firewall, allow the appropriate {{site.data.keyword.BluSoftlayer_notm}} private IP ranges.
+5. If you have a private firewall, allow the appropriate IBM Bluemix Infrastructure (SoftLayer) private IP ranges.
 Consult [this link](https://knowledgelayer.softlayer.com/faq/what-ip-ranges-do-i-allow-through-firewall) beginning with the **Backend (private) Network** section.
     - Add all the [locations within the region(s)](cs_regions.html#locations) that you are using
     - Note that you must add the dal01 location (data center)
     - Open ports 80 and 443 to allow the cluster bootstrapping process